Extreme Measures in Continuous Time Conic Finace: Determination of the Measurable Selectors

-\begin{definition} Let $\Theta$ be any set.
-Two functions $f,g:\Theta \rightarrow \R$ are called comonotone if there are no pairs $\theta_1,\theta_2\in \Theta$ such that $f(\theta_1)<f(\theta_2)$ and $g(\theta_1)>g(\theta_2)$. \end{definition} We will show existence of spectral martingale measures under the mild assumption that $\Gamma^+,\Gamma^-$ are differentiable.
-Definition \ref{COMon} is based on proposition 4.5 in \cite{Denneberg}.
+We recall the definition of comonotonicity, needed in the proof of Theorem \ref{SMMformula} below. \begin{definition} Let $\Theta$ be any set.
+Two functions $f,g:\Theta \rightarrow \R$ are called comonotone if there are no pairs $\theta_1,\theta_2\in \Theta$ such that $f(\theta_1)<f(\theta_2)$ and $g(\theta_1)>g(\theta_2)$. \end{definition} Definition \ref{COMon} is based on proposition 4.5 in \cite{Denneberg}.
 Recall also that Choquet integrals are additive over comonotone functions (see \cite{Denneberg} proposition 5.1).
 In particular, by definition \ref{COMon}, if $f$ and $h$ are comonotone and $g$ and $h$ are comonotone, than $f+g$ and $h$ are comonotone, so Choquet integrals are additive over finite sets of pairwise comonotone functions.